-On the way back to your Point A hotel, be sure to make a stop off at ‘Shoreditch’s favourite proper pub,’ The Water Poet too.
-Just 10 seconds on foot from our Liverpool Street hotel (or 7 minutes from Point A Shoreditch), The Water Poet offers classic pub grub and an expansive drinks list.
+On the way back to your Point A hotel, be sure to make a stop off at ‘Shoreditch’s favourite proper pub,’ The Crown & Shuttle too.
+Just 7 minute on foot from our Shoreditch hotel (or 3 minutes from our Liverpool St hotel), The Water Poet offers classic pub grub and an expansive drinks list.
 And if you’re an A-Lister, you can enjoy a complimentary glass of wine in the front bar dining room when you order a 2 or 3 course meal from their à la carte menu (available Monday-Friday from 6pm).

 Tucked away in a residential corner of Maida Vale, Little Venice offers a slice of calm in the city.
 It’s a small intersection of waterways (hence the name ‘Little Venice’), where the Regent’s Canal and the Grand Union Canal meet.
 And at just a 15 minute walk away from our Paddington hotel, you don’t have to stray too far to find it.